History of the Japanese in Seattle: Economy

 Early Japanese settlers worked in coal mines, canneries of salmon products, railroad construction areas, and sawmills.
 Later, service industries and businesses opened within the Nihonmachi, often aided by the traditional cooperative financing approach known as tanomoshi.

+In 1889 Manjiro Morita founded a salmon fishing business(Seattle), In 1896, Manjiro Morita ran the first inn in Seattle called Cosmo House.
+Along with being the first Japanese individual to be a landowner in Seattle, He went on to be recognized with Masajiro Furuya as a great Japanese American achiever by the North American times, a Japanese American newspaper started in Seattle.

+First established in 1913, the Seattle midwife association has included Japanese and Japanese American midwives, and has been recorded back to a 1918 photo of the Japanese portion of the Seattle midwives association which included practitioners and their children.
+In King County in 1920 there was 36 licensed Japanese immigrant midwives, 40 in the state, one of the largest industries for Japanese immigrant women labor outside of agriculture.

 By the 1920s farms owned or tended by ethnic Japanese families had produced about 75% of the produce and half of the milk generated in the Seattle area.
 This included farms in Bellevue and the White River valley.
 Seattle's Pike Place Market was the point of sale of much of the produce.
 By the start of World War I, Japanese truck farmers occupied about 70% of the market stalls.

 Founded in 1928 in Tacoma, the Asian supermarket chain Uwajimaya closed during the Japanese American internment.
 It reopened in Seattle's International District following the end of World War II.
 Uwajimaya opened its first branch in Bellevue, Washington in 1978 and opened another branch in Renton, Washington in 2009.

 First opening in 1904, Seattle's restaurant Maneki was built to resemble a three-story Japanese castle and could seat up to five hundred customers.
 It was at this elaborate structure that the future Japanese prime minister Takeo Miki once worked while supporting himself as a student.
 During World War II, when the ethnic Japanese community had been removed from the city, the castle-like building was looted and vandalized.
 Too badly damaged to be restored, the restaurant reopened after the war in its current location in Seattle's International District on a much more modest scale.

 Seattle's Bush Garden restaurant was once considered a destination dining establishment, attracting visits from celebrities and politicians as well as locals.
 During the 1950s, its owners introduced tatami rooms in which diners could eat at floor level, but with a hidden pit where diners could extend their legs (a now not uncommon feature).
 In the 1970s, the restaurant became home to perhaps the first karaoke bar in the United States.
 A similar claim was made for Maneki.

 Nintendo of America has been headquartered in Redmond, Washington since 1982.